Spironolactone may be effective alternative to antibiotics for adult acne in women

 Spironolactone may provide an alternative to oral antibiotics for the long-term treatment of acne in women, according to the authors of a recent paper published in the June edition of the Journal of Drugs in Dermatology.

-The researchers studied prescribing data for 6,684 women who received spironolactone and 31,614 who received oral tetracycline antibiotics for acne.
+The researchers studied prescribing data for 6,684 women who received spironolactone and 31,614 women who received oral tetracycline antibiotics for acne.

 Within the first year, 14.4% of those prescribed spironolactone switched to an alternative therapy, as did 13.4% of those prescribed antibiotics — a non-significant difference.